 How Did Shorbet Lesan El Asfour Get Its Name?

 Shorbet is an Arabic word that translates to the word soup.
-Any time you see the word shorbet in front of a recipe, like as in our scrumptious Shorbet Ads you can automatically know that it is a soup.
+Any time you see the word shorbet in front of a recipe, like in our scrumptious Shorbet Ads you can automatically know that it is a soup.

 Next, Lesan el Asfour (sometimes written as lisan al-asfour) directly translates to mean bird’s tongue.
 Don’t worry, though!
 You won’t find any tongues in the ingredients list for this recipe.
 Instead, the name was inspired by the shape of the orzo used to complete the dish.
 You see, if you look closely at a single piece of orzo, you will notice that it resembles a bird’s tongue in its shape.